Tobu Kinugawa Line

 At Shimo-Imaichi Station it connects with the Tobu Nikko Line.
 At Shin-Fujiwara Station it connects with the Yagan Railway Aizu Kinugawa Line.
-Some trains goes beyond the Aizu Kinugawa Line terminus at Aizu-Kōgen Oze-guchi Station onto the Aizu Railway Aizu Line.
+Some trains go beyond the Aizu Kinugawa Line terminus at Aizu-Kōgen Oze-guchi Station onto the Aizu Railway Aizu Line.

 The line runs surcharged, reserved-seat limited express services from and to Asakusa and Shinjuku in Tokyo.